kryptobi/chrome-extension-youtrack-swimlane-collapse/README.md

 ## Usage
 To use the plugin, simply click on its icon in the Chrome toolbar when you have a YouTrack board open.
 The plugin will automatically collapse all swimlanes on the board.

-## Contributing
-Contributions are welcome!
-If you'd like to contribute, please fork the repository and submit a pull request.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.